 Yes, but the film or work you use must be part of a mediated instructional activity and you are showing it as part of ‘face-to-face” teaching viewed only by students enrolled in the course.
 This is covered by Section 110(1) of the Copyright Act.
 Keep in mind that you cannot use an unlawful copy to show the film/video.

 The TEACH Act, 17 U.S.C.
 Section 110(2) enables the display of copyrighted materials for distance education by accredited, non-profit educational institution (like Butte College).
 Instructors can display any work in an amount comparable to that typically displayed in the course of a live classroom session.
 So, follow the fair use guidelines for educators in physical classrooms.
 Always keep in mind to use only a reasonable and limited portion of a copyrighted work.
 And whatever copyrighted works you post online, make sure they are only accessible by students who have enrolled in the course.
 Click here to learn more about the TEACH Act.

 To avoid getting permissions when using videos as part of your teaching activities, you can consider using the Library’s video collections.
-The Butte College Library subscribes to Alexander Street’s Academic Video Online which has over 65,000 academic videos.
+The Butte College Library subscribes to Alexander Street’s Academic Video Online and Kanopy Streaming Video which have thousands of documentaries, shows, and feature length films.
 Instructors can embed a video in Canvas or post a link to show a video as class activities.

 Showing copyrighted materials outside the class, such as in a workshop or during a campus event, is not regarded as fair use.
 You will need to get permission from the copyright owner or get a public performance rights (PPR) license for non-course related showing.